Marta Traba: Biography

+In February 2025, a crater on the planet Mercury was named in her honor.

 Publications

 Traba published more than 20 books and around 1,000 articles about art.
 In 1958, she published El museo vacío, a book concerning modern art in which she adopted aesthetic notions by Benedetto Croce and Wilhelm Worringer.
 Traba also published numerous provocative essays about Latin American art: La pintura nueva en Latinoamérica (1961), Dos décadas vulnerables en las artes plásticas latinoamericanas (1950–1970) (1973), and Arte de América Latina 1900–1980.
 She also supported with her writings the work of numerous Colombian artists such as Alejandro Obregón, Fernando Botero, Leopoldo Richter (1896-1984), Guillermo Wiedemann, Eduardo Ramírez Villamizar, Samuel Montealegre, Edgar Negret, Feliza Bursztyn and Juan Antonio Roda.

 In 1966, Traba began to publish novels.
 Her first novel Las ceremonias del verano (1966) received a prestigious award from the Casa de las Americas in Cuba.
 Amongst her other novels are Conversación al sur (1981) (English version: Mothers and Shadows, translated by Jo Labanyi) which details the struggles of two women during the Dirty War in Argentina.